andygrove/datafusion-archive/README.md

 # Contributing

-Contributers are welcome!
+Contributors are welcome!
 Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for details.